paridaabhishek/Alpacatrade/README.md

 02/23/2022:
 1. The data collection part with 1 5 15 mins bars with H L O C and with 9 and 21 EMA is comoplete .
 Seems all the logics to start , stop , archive to be working fine .
 Initail data testing for O C H L also matching with trading view for all 1 5 15 min bars .
 Little more testing needed though .
 The EMA needs a little more analysis as sometime its not maching for 5 15 mins bars .
 May be the formula needs to be updated.

+02/26/2022:
+The Transaction logic for 921 5 min added and the code is ready for crypto.
+Next is to code for the same for the stock and run the entire process